dougeby/IntuneDocs/intune/device-enrollment-program-enroll-ios.md

 ![Screenshot of choosing the create link to create a new enrollment program profile.](./media/enrollment-program-profile-create.png)
 3. On the **Create Enrollment Profile** blade, enter a **Name** and **Description** for the profile for administrative purposes.
 Users do not see these details.
 ![Screenshot of specifying the name description, and then choosing Enroll with user affinity for a new enrollment program profile.](./media/enrollment-program-profile-name.png)
-For **User Affinity** choose whether devices with this profile will enroll with or without user affinity.
+For **User Affinity**, choose whether devices with this profile enroll with or without user affinity.

  - **Enroll with user affinity** - User are affiliated with devices during setup and can then be permitted to access company data and email.
 Choose **user affinity** for devices that belong to users and that need to use the company portal for services like installing apps.

  > [!NOTE]
  > Multifactor authentication (MFA) doesn't work during enrollment on enrollment program-managed devices with user affinity.
 After enrollment, MFA works as expected on these devices.
 New users who are required to change their password when they first sign in cannot be prompted during enrollment on devices.
-Additionally, users whose passwords have expired won't be prompted to reset their password during enrollment and must reset the password from a different device.
+Additionally, users with expired passwords aren't prompted to reset their password during enrollment and must reset the password from a different device.

  >[!NOTE]
  >Enrollment program management with user affinity requires [WS-Trust 1.3 Username/Mixed endpoint](https://technet.microsoft.com/en-us/library/adfs2-help-endpoints) to be enabled to request user token.
 [Learn more about WS-Trust 1.3](https://technet.microsoft.com/itpro/powershell/windows/adfs/get-adfsendpoint).